misakimichy/arcade-game/README.md

 ## Installation
-1. Please us the follwing command to download or you can download the zip file.
+1. Please use the following command to download
 ```
 git clone https://github.com/misakimichy/arcade-game
 ```

 2. Open index.html in your browser and you're ready to play.

+Or you can download zip file to your hard drive.
+- Click the green button "Clone or download" above then choose "Download ZIP".
+- Open the folder `arcade-game-master`.
+- Open `index.html` in your browser.